jasonumiker/kubernetes-training/README.md

 * `kubectl delete ingress probe-test-app`
 * `helm uninstall ingress`

+We can also now optionally remove probe-test-app and nyancat too:
+* `kubectl delete hpa probe-test-app`
+* `kubectl delete deployment probe-test-app`
+* `kubectl delete deployment nyancat`
+* `kubectl delete service probe-test-app`
+* `kubectl delete service nyancat`

-You could also have it route to different backends/services based on different hostnames as well (pointing different A records at the same Ingress endpoint(s)).
+**NOTE:** You could also have had it route to different backends/services based on different hostnames as well (pointing different A records at the same Ingress endpoint(s)).
 For an example of that check [this](https://kubernetes.github.io/ingress-nginx/user-guide/basic-usage/) out.

 ### What is 'wrong' with Ingress for it to need to be eventually replaced (by Gateway)?
 Ingress will *eventually* go away and be replaced by Gateway.
 However, many of the providers such as [AWS](https://github.com/kubernetes-sigs/aws-load-balancer-controller/issues/1338) and [Microsoft](https://github.com/Azure/AKS/issues/3198) have not yet released new versions of their load balancer controllers that support that the new Gateway API.
 The only of the major cloud providers to release one at the time of writing this is [Google](https://cloud.google.com/kubernetes-engine/docs/concepts/gateway-api).
 And, they still also offer an Ingress option alongside it too.
 So, Ingress remains the current solution in the industry - especially in places with AWS EKS or Azure AKS in the mix.